Surfing Puerto Rico / Everything You Need to Know

 surfing puerto rico danger sign

-MONEY: Puerto Rico is a territory of the United States and they use the United States Dollar (USD) as their local currency.
+Puerto Rico is a territory of the United States, and they use the United States dollar (USD) as their local currency.

-TIPPING: Yes, being a United States territory and using the USD also comes along with other American customs, such as tipping.
-Which usually means leaving about an extra 15-20% of the total bill on sit down meals, $1 extra per drink at a bar directly to the bartender when they hand you your beverage, or a couple of extra dollars cash for taxi drivers, bellboys, people who provide room services, etc.
+Being a United States territory and using the USD also comes with other American customs, such as tipping.
+This means leaving an extra 15-20 percent of the total bill on sit-down meals, $1 extra per drink at a bar (directly to the bartender when they hand you your beverage), and a couple of extra dollars for taxi drivers, bellboys, people who provide room services, etc.

 Eat & Drink

-LA COPA LLENA serves up beautifully-crafted brunch and dinner in a lovely open-air patio right on the beach.
+La Copa Llena serves up beautifully-crafted brunch and dinners in a lovely, open-air patio right on the beach.

 Things to Do in Puerto Rico